wendywarren/ac-type/_type-4/comparative-analysis/considerations.md

 Start with the broadest view, then work towards the specifics.
 What's below is minimum suggested content.
 Depending on your two families, there may be more elements to compare.

+You will **not** compare all the instances in the families.
+Choose the regular weight in each family to compare.
+You can also compare how they italicize.

 #### Broadest View

 <ul class="hasBullets">